Disease/Disorder

 Epidemiology

 Bone metastases are extremely common in cancer.
-An estimated 400,000 new cases of bone metastasis are diagnosed in the United States annually.1 Approximately 350,000 people die each year from bone metastases.2 Bone is the third most common site of distant metastases, after lung and liver.3 Primary malignant tumors most likely to metastasize to bone include breast, prostate, lung, kidney, thyroid, and colon cancers.1,4-7
+An estimated 300,000-600,000 new cases of bone metastasis are diagnosed in the United States annually.1 Approximately 350,000 people die each year from bone metastases.2 Bone is the third most common site of distant metastases, after lung and liver.3 Primary malignant tumors most likely to metastasize to bone include breast, prostate, lung, kidney, thyroid, and colon cancers.
+4-7

-Bone metastases result from cancer cell seeding and subsequent growth at a site distant from the primary tumor.5 Growth at sites distant from the primary tumor site is dependent on a number of biochemical factors.5 The fertile microenvironment within bone encourages tumors to spread to this location and grow successfully.5,12
+Bone metastases result from cancer cell seeding and subsequent growth at a site distant from the primary tumor.5 Growth at sites distant from the primary tumor site is dependent on several biochemical factors.5 The fertile microenvironment within bone encourages tumors to spread to this location and grow successfully.5,15

-Metastases usually occur in the axial skeleton, which has a higher percentage of red marrow.4 Osteoclasts and osteoblasts are activated in the setting of bone metastases and increase a number of biochemical factors to enhance tumor cell growth.5,12 Metastases can be classified as osteolytic, osteoblastic, or mixed.12
+Metastases usually occur in the axial skeleton, which has a higher percentage of red marrow.4 Osteoclasts and osteoblasts are activated in the setting of bone metastases and increase several biochemical factors to enhance tumor cell growth.5,15 Metastases can be classified as osteolytic, osteoblastic, or mixed.15

 Bone metastases can present in a variety of ways.
-Bone metastases may be asymptomatic and detected only on routine surveillance studies.3 Pain is the most common presentation of bone metastases.3,12 Pain associated with bone metastases can occur from direct cortical bone involvement resulting in localized inflammation and biologic pain.4
+They may be asymptomatic and detected only on routine surveillance studies.3 Pain is the most common presentation of bone metastases.3,15 This may be a result of direct cortical bone involvement, resulting in localized inflammation and biologic pain.4

-Skeletal related events (SREs) occur as a complication of bone metastases.3-6,12 Common SREs include pain, pathologic fracture, spinal cord compromise and hypercalcemia resulting in an increased need for radiation therapy or surgery.3-6,9,12 These complications can cause increased morbidity and mortality.5 The prognosis of the individual patient with bone metastases varies depending on the type of primary tumor.4
+Skeletal related events (SREs) occur as a complication of bone metastases.3-6,15 Common SREs include pain, pathologic fracture, spinal cord compromise, and hypercalcemia resulting in an increased need for radiation therapy or surgery.3-6,9,15 These complications can cause increased morbidity and mortality.5 The prognosis of the individual patient with bone metastases varies depending on the type of primary tumor.4

 Essentials of Assessment